kueeniekat/Snakemake_bioinformatics_practice22/README.md

 # to use this workflow, make sure your environmet is programmed with snakemake and fastp
 # create a file that contains your samples with file name = "fastsamp"
 # create a file, name = "results13"
+# go into config file and ensure that the prefixes match your samples